ErwTMinson/Telegram-feedback-bot/README.md

 `In file "constants.py":`

-    - edit constant "FEEDBACK_OWNER_ID" to self id.
+    - edit constant "FEEDBACK_OWNER_ID" to self id. (you can get his from self_id command)
     - edit constant "TOKEN" to your bot token.

 For quickly start bot use file "start.bat" if you Windows-user